stevetaq/stevetaq.github.io/landing.md

                     <h3 class="project-title">Pitch IQ</h3>
                 </div>
                 <p class="project-description">
-                    A revolutionary football analytics platform born from passion and data-driven insights.
-                    As a hobbyist football data scientist, I've created a comprehensive ecosystem that transforms raw match data into compelling narratives and strategic intelligence.
+				A football analytics platform built by a data enthusiast.
+I collect and analyze match data to uncover interesting patterns and insights about the game, turning numbers into stories that help explain what's happening on the pitch.
                 </p>
                 <div class="project-highlights">
                     <div class="highlight-item">